Reward Modeling for Reinforcement Learning-Based LLM Reasoning: Design, Challenges, and Evaluation: Reward Design in Reasoning-Aligned Reinforcement Learning

 \textbf{DAPO.} Decouple Clip and Dynamic sampling Policy Optimization (DAPO) \citep{yu2025dapo} improves upon PPO and GRPO, where samples in a group tend to be nearly identical, by introducing Clip-Higher to mitigate entropy collapse:

-where $a$ is the answer of the question prompt $x$.
+where $c$ is the answer of the question prompt $x$.
 The asymmetric clipping thresholds \(\epsilon_{low}\) and \(\epsilon_{high}\) decouple the lower and upper clipping bounds to better balance exploration and exploitation.
-A smaller \(\epsilon_{high}\) restricts large probability increases for high-probability (“exploitation”) tokens, while a larger \(\epsilon_{low}\) allows more flexibility for low-probability (“exploration”) tokens to increase their likelihood.
+A larger \(\epsilon_{high}\) allows large ratio increases for positive-advantage encouraging exploration of better actions, while a smaller \(\epsilon_{low}\) restricts ratio decreases, preventing the policy from abandoning actions prematurely.

 Despite these algorithmic advances, the behaviors of RL-trained models remain largely dependent on the base model.
 The initial policy distribution constrains the exploration space, and the effectiveness of reward integration depends on the base model's coverage of high-reward regions.
 This dependency underscores the importance of base model selection and the interplay between reward design, algorithmic integration, and initial model quality.